HomeLatest NewsIndustryChina talks tough with tech companies, launches ‘app cleanup’ campaign

 Register Now →

-The order is part of China’s ongoing tech crackdown and use of personal information.
+The order is part of China’s ongoing tech crackdown and police use of personal information.
 Authorities have ordered fines and other penalties for some of China’s biggest tech companies.

 The latest campaign was launched with a teleconference call, the ministry said.
 On Sunday, it issued its 15th list of dozens of apps it has said require fixing.
 Among 22 specific scenarios it said required ‘rectification’, the ministry cited pop-up windows as a specific problem, especially situations where the entire screen of a pop-up window is a jump link with a false close button.